ForestAdmin/agent-nodejs/docs/connectors/relationships.md

 -- Step 3: Merge results (using books.authorId === authors.id)
 > | title      | authorId | firstName | lastName |
 > | Foundation | 83948934 | Isaac     | Asimov   |
 ```

+{% hint style="warning" %}
+Automatic query splitting so that they can transparently run across incompatible data sources is a very powerful tool however not all queries are created equal.

+In this simple example, it is a straighforward three step process, but the feature can come at the cost of performance on more complex queries.
+{% endhint %}